Telsey Advisory Group Maintains Ulta Beauty (ULTA) Outperform Recommendation

 Sanders Capital holds 1,264K shares representing 2.82% ownership of the company.
 In its prior filing, the firm reported owning 1,160K shares , representing an increase of 8.19%.
 The firm increased its portfolio allocation in ULTA by 16.65% over the last quarter.

 Jpmorgan Chase holds 1,224K shares representing 2.73% ownership of the company.
 In its prior filing, the firm reported owning 1,230K shares , representing a decrease of 0.53%.
-The firm decreased its portfolio allocation in ULTA by 88.75% over the last quarter.
+The firm increased its portfolio allocation in ULTA by 6.52% over the last quarter.

 Geode Capital Management holds 1,218K shares representing 2.72% ownership of the company.
 In its prior filing, the firm reported owning 1,202K shares , representing an increase of 1.30%.
 The firm increased its portfolio allocation in ULTA by 7.78% over the last quarter.